rtm516/GeyserMC-wiki/Fixing-"Unable-to-Connect-to-World".md

 Historically, having a Bedrock port that is a lower number will cause issues.
 Setting it to 10000 or above seems safe.

-## Bedrock players can connect *after* hitting the server on a TCP port (e.g. on Java or a website on the same server)
+## Bedrock players can connect *after* hitting the server on a TCP port (e.g. on Java or a website on the same server), OR only people who also play on Java Edition can join from Geyser

 This is likely a firewall issue on your server.
 Try the following workaround: